- Real Name: Heather McNeil-Hudson.

 Officially Heather was perennially born about 31 years ago, depending on what the current time scale retcons are.
 So as of this writing she was officially born circa 1980.

-(Some very minor continuity conflicts — of such thunderous importance as whether Heather and Mac were married when they found Wolverine — have been brushed under the rug.
-As were the very minor bits of information from Uncanny X-Men that were retconned away during the early Alpha Flight run).
+(Minor continuity conflicts — of such thunderous importance as whether Heather and Mac were married when they found Wolverine — have been brushed under the rug.
+As was some negligible information from Uncanny X-Men that was retconned away during the early Alpha Flight run).

 Born circa 1942, Heather grew up in Calgary .
 This city’s rapid growth was fuelled by oil discovery.
 Between Heather’s childhood and her early 20s, the population quadrupled.

 Her parents were probably not from Calgary.
 Heather described her family as stout pioneers who worked their way Westward over the generations.
-They may have arrived in the area after the 1947 oil discoveries in Leduc – like most Calgarian families did.
+They may have moved to Calgary after the 1947 oil discoveries in Leduc.

 (Topically, the story describe the O’Neils living in the Haysboro neighbourhood.
 In our suggested non-sliding timeline this isn’t possible – the area only becomes available for construction in 1958.
-But it just means that she grew up in an older area such as Sunalta .)
+But we can just assume that she instead grew up in an older area such as Sunalta .)

 The McNeils got themselves a big house – they needed room.
 Though they had but one daughter, the family would eventually count seven children.
 And one gets the impression that most of Heather’s brothers are older than she is.